voschezang/coding-handbook/labour/discovery.md

 - Stories tend to emphasize people and their purpose.
 Developing a plan is secondary to this.
 - Telling a story requires *at least* two people.
 Conversations may involve the organization, customers, users and developers.

+Use documentation to recall conversations rather than as an alternative for them.

 #### User Stories